gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 The default *Relaxed Distribution* is Lognormal.
 Leave this as is.

-### Q: What is the difference between a strict clock and relaxed clock?
+### Q2a: What is the difference between a strict clock and relaxed clock?
-### Q: What is an *uncorrelated* relaxed clock?
+### Q2b: What is an *uncorrelated* relaxed clock?
-### Q: For what types of data sets (taxa, genes, evolutionary questions, etc) might one or the other of these options be most appropriate?
+### Q2c: For what types of data sets (taxa, genes, evolutionary questions, etc) might one or the other of these options be most appropriate?